 3. They Don’t Require a Lot of Space

 Another good thing about having a rabbit as an ESA if you live in an apartment or a small house is that they don’t take up a lot of room.
-A large-breed dog may require a large backyard to roam, but a rabbit just needs a relatively small cage.
-As long as you let it out for a few hours every day to run around your home, your rabbit can live in a cage that’s just large enough for the basic supplies and for your bunny to stretch out in.
-The cage needs to have room for a litter box and a feeding station.
+A large-breed dog may require a large backyard to roam, but a rabbit just needs a relatively small space.
+Caging a rabbit is not recommended, but you can use an unlocked/open cage as a litter box and/or a feeding station.

-If you would rather not house your bunny in a cage, you could rabbit-proof your home or even make a single room a bunny-friendly zone.
+If you live in a small space, make sure to rabbit-proof your home (hide and make unaccessible any exposed wires or cables) or even make a single room a bunny-friendly zone.
 Unlike other small emotional support animals – like rats or mice – you won’t have to worry about your rabbit going missing if it’s allowed to roam around your home.

 4. Rabbits Don’t Need to Go for Walks